 Finally, the paper will also control for dialectal effects on schwa-zero alternations by looking at two French varieties with different rates of schwa realization: French from France and Swiss French.
-Earlier studies have reported that French speakers from France are more likely to pronounce schwas
+Earlier studies have reported that French speakers from France are more likely to pronounce schwas than French speakers from Switzerland overall (Racine 2007; 2008; Racine 2016).
+The hypothesis is summarized in (14a) at the level of the data and in (14b) at the grammatical level.

 - (14) Hypothesis about dialectal effects on schwa-zero alternations - a.
-Data: schwa is more likely to appear in French from France than in Swiss French $P(\exists | \text{France}) > P(\exists | \text{Switzerland})$ - b.
-Grammar: the faithfulness constraint penalizing schwa epenthesis has a larger weight in Swiss French than in French from France $w(\text{Dep}(\exists){\text{Switzerland}}) > w(\text{Dep}(\exists){\text{France}})$
+Data: schwa is more likely to appear in French from France than in Swiss French P(a|France) > P(a|Switzerland) - b.
+Grammar: the faithfulness constraint penalizing schwa epenthesis has a larger weight in Swiss French than in French from France w(Dep(ə)Switzerland) > w(Dep(ə)France)